elakki02/warehouse-structure/README.md

 3. Transactional Atomicity: No Orphaned Data
 Problem: Creating a Patient first and Observations later can fail halfway, leaving orphaned clinical data with no patient reference.
 Solution: Using FHIR transaction bundles with temporary UUIDs, Patients and their Observations are submitted together as a single operation.
-Result: One request creates everything—or nothing at all.
+Result: One request creates everything or nothing.
 The FHIR server guarantees atomicity, preserving full referential and clinical integrity.